Hugo-dgn/ChessPath/README.md

 # ChessPath - Chess Opening Trainer

-ChessPath is a tool designed to help users learn and master chess openings effectively.
+ChessPath is a tool designed to help users learn and master chess openings.

 ---